John Henry (toxicologist): Toxicology

 During the 2004 Ukrainian elections, he noted that the opposition candidate Viktor Yushchenko could have been poisoned using dioxins.

 He was the clinical toxicologist who dealt with the poisoning case of Russian dissident Alexander Litvinenko (at University College Hospital) in November 2006.
 Initially, he suggested poisoning from the metal thallium, although it later turned out that the toxin was polonium-210.

 Television

 Professor Henry appeared numerous times on television, including Channel 4's Equinox, and Sky One's documentary entitled Poisoned – which primarily concentrated on the case of Ukrainian President Viktor Yushchenko.
-On one occasion Professor Henry even appeared on the Ali G show, having been told it was an educational programme, and talked about the dangers of hard drugs, brushing aside the jokes made at his expense.
+On one occasion Professor Henry even appeared on Da Ali G Show, having been told it was an educational programme, and talked about the dangers of hard drugs, brushing aside the jokes made at his expense.
 He last featured on an episode of Horizon, "A Perfect Murder", in which he talked about the poisonings of Litvinenko and Yushchenko.
 The episode aired at 21:00 on 8 May 2007 – the same day that he died – and the programme makers acknowledged his death at the end of the credits.